Decarbonising Cement and Concrete: A CO₂ Roadmap for the German cement industry

 The subject of the research project is the fine-tuning of dry cement raw materials.
 The focus is on the influence on the electrical energy requirement during the comminution of the raw material and the thermal effects on the subsequent clinker burning process, caused by a changed raw meal granulometry.

 Influence of releasable alkalis from aggregates on a deleterious alkali-silica reaction in concrete

-This In-Class Training consists of two modules: "Grinding Technology and Raw Material Preparation" (Module 1) as well as "Clinker Production and Material Technology" (Module 2).
+This online course consists of two modules: "Grinding Technology and Raw Material Preparation" (Module 1) as well as "Clinker Production and Material Technology" (Module 2).
 Each module has a duration of one week.
 The course gives a deep insight into cement production technology, covering topics from quarry operation to cement grinding.